RafaelFaisca32/desofs2024_M1C_3/Documentation/UseCaseDiagram/UseCaseDiagram.md

 11. As a manager, I want to be able to register Customers in the application so that I have the possibility of new services.

+12. As a user of the system, I want to be able to login into the application so that I can access the application features.

 ## Use Case Diagram

 ![Use Case Diagram](UseCaseDiagram.png)